In this post, I’m going to show you how to tune a guitar and share a few reliable tips to help you get the hang of it.

 I always encourage folks to play around with the tuning keys.
 Don’t be afraid to turn them — make sure you know how much the pitch changes when you turn the tuning key.

-How to Tune a Guitar with an Electronic Tuner
+How to Tune an Acoustic Guitar With a Tuner

 There are hundreds of different electronic tuners you can buy.
 We’re talking clip-on, handheld, smartphone, and so many more types of tuners.

-Regardless of what king you choose, you can get a decent quality tuner for around $15-25.
+Regardless of what kind you choose, you can get a decent-quality tuner for around $15-25.

 When you get an electric tuner, make sure to calibrate it.